enricocirignaco/infrastructureforsensormanagment/docs/documentation.md

 A Serial Monitor is also available independently of the build process.
 It allows users to connect to an already-programmed board and view its serial output in real time.
 ![Firmware Tools Overview](./images/firmaware-tools.jpg)

-**Core Features**
 **Development Workflow**
-#### Concepts & Components
-The most important componets of the application are:
-- components: The components are reusable parts of the application.
-They can be used in multiple views and are the building blocks of the application.
-The components are stored in the *components* folder.
-Parts of the application that need to be reused mutiple times in different views should be implemented as components.
-- plugins: The plugins are used to add additional functionality to the application.
-They can be used to add global components, directives or filters.
-The plugins are stored in the *plugins* folder.
-The only plugin used in this project is the Vuetify component library.
-- router: The router is used to define the routes of the application.
-The routes are used to navigate between different views of the application.
-The router is stored in the *router* folder.
-Redirects, default routes and nested routes can be defined in this file.
-The router is used to load the views of the application.
-- services: The services are used to interact with the backend.
-They are used to send requests to the backend and handle the responses.
-The services are stored in the *services* folder.
-The idea is to have a separate service files for each resource endpoint of the rest api.
-- stores: The stores are used to manage the state of the application.
-They are used to store data that needs to be shared between different components.
-The stores are stored in the *stores* folder.
-Static content like application title and slogan are also stored in stores.
-- views: The views are the main pages of the application.
-They are used to display the content of the application.
-The views are stored in the *views* folder.
-The views are loaded by the router and are displayed in the routerview.
-The views can be constructed using multiple components.
-Each view rappresent a web page.
-- App.vue: This is the base view of the application.
-It acts like a container for the differnet views that can be exchanged.
-Part of the application that must be present in all views can be implemented in the App.vue file.
-- main.js: Is the application entrypoint.
-Here the application is initialized and the plugins are loaded.
-The router is also initialized here.
-##### Components library
-Altho the developers has already some experience with vue, before the development of the application could start an overview of the newest features and best practices must be established.
-In order to speed up the development a component library was needed so that the developers don't have to reinvent the wheel and design every single component by theirselfs and can focus on more complex problem.
-There are multiple approches when it come to use a component library with vue.
-Some of the most popular component libraries that integrates well with vue are:
-- Vuetify: vuetify is a material design component library that is very popular and has a large community.
-It offers a lot of components and is very easy to use.
-The downside is that it is quite heavy and can slow down the application.
-- Naive UI: naive UI is a newer component library that is very lightweight and offers a lot of components.
-The downside is that it is not as popular as vuetify and has a smaller community.
-- Quasar: quasar is a very powerful component library that offers a lot of components and features.
-The downside is that it is quite heavy and can slow down the application.
-- Tailwind: tailwind is a utility first CSS framework that allows to create custom components.
-The downside is that it requires more work to create the components and is not as easy to use as the other libraries.

-Vuetify was used because of the excellent integration within the vue ecosystem and the ease of use.
-Some of the more usefull features of vuetify are:
-- Theming: Multiple themes with different color palettes can be definited and used interchangeably.
-This is a very usefull feature that allows to create a dark and light theme for the application hasslefree.
-- Ready to use component: The ready to use components of the vuetify library are well documented and easy to use.
-##### Main Layout Nesting
-Part of the application that must be visibile on all views can be implemnted in the App.vue file.
-For example header, footer, nav bar and other global components.
-In our use-case those element must be visibile in almost all views but not on all of them.
-The login view doest have a footer or a nav bar.
-For this reason those global elelment can't be implemented in the App.vue.
-Instead anotehr solution had to be found.
-The idea is to create a **MainLayout.vue** view.
-This view act like a wrapper for the other views. much like the App.vue file.
-The MainLayout.vue file contains the header, footer and nav bar. …the root path '/', and all relevant subroutes are defined as child routes of this path.
-These child routes are then rendered inside the <router-view /> of MainLayout.vue.
-This approach ensures that the header, footer, and navigation bar remain consistent across all main views, while only the inner content changes dynamically based on the route.
-For example, when a user navigates to /projects, the ProjectsView.vue component is loaded within the MainLayout.vue layout.
-Similarly, navigating to /settings or /commercial-sensor/:id loads their respective views without affecting the layout structure.
-This setup is especially useful when you want to exclude layout elements (e.g., on the login or error pages).
-In those cases, separate routes outside the '/' base path can be defined without using MainLayout.vue as their wrapper.
-This modular routing approach allows flexibility while maintaining a clean and consistent user interface for authenticated or main application views.
-// TODO: form component for creating new projects and also for editing existing ones.
-Authentication with JWT toker stored in auth store.
 ## references:
 - https://pixabay.com/photos/forest-trees-fir-trees-woods-6874717/
 - https://pixabay.com/vectors/autumn-forest-nature-simple-trees-8416137/